-- Hive ACID tables, StorageHandler based tables (such as Hbase), and column statistics are currently not replicated.
+- ACID tables and storage handler-based tables (such as HBase) are currently not replicated.

 - When creating a schedule for a Hive replication policy, you should set the frequency so that changes are replicated often enough to avoid overly large copies.